nadiahpk/nadiahpk.github.io/_posts/2025-11-20-analytic-stationary.md

 Each stationary distribution determines the payoff that both strategies receive when interacting with each other.
-These payoffs are then input to the evolutionary model, which describes how strategy frequencies change over time.
+These payoffs are then input to the evolutionary model, which describes how the population moves from fixation of one strategy to another over time.
 It is also a Markov chain model, and its stationary distribution gives the evolutionary steady state.

-Fig. 2 below reproduces Fig. 3a from their paper, which shows the frequencies of selected strategies at the evolutionary steady state.
+Fig. 2 below reproduces Fig. 3a from their paper, which shows the proportion of time selected strategies are at fixation at the evolutionary steady state.
 Some nodes in the figure are labelled with a binary string, which is a code that defines that strategy, while WSLS refers to the "win-stay lose-shift" strategy,